enRose/react-field-decorator/README.md

 }
 ```

-The interesting part is the pure function const f.
-It declares a onChange handler in which validation rules are run, the validation result is dispatched together with field id and field value.
+The interesting part is the pure function const F. It declares a onChange handler in which validation rules are run, the validation result is dispatched together with field id and field value.

 We use cloneElement to extend props on the wrapped component.

 ```
-const f = ({ fields, onFieldChange }: any) => {
+const F = ({ fields, onFieldChange }: any) => {
   let failedRules
   const onChange = (v: any) => {
     failedRules = RuleEngine(config.rules, v, fields)